-In addition to several millennia of divine bloodshed, religions have proven to be the major promoters of insidious lies that buttress existing and would-be despots and dictators.
+In addition to several thousand years of divine bloodshed, religions have proven to be the major promoters of insidious lies that buttress existing and would-be despots and dictators.

 All those who think that people should not be forced to support (via their votes or their taxes) any religiously inspired limitations on our personal rights and freedoms, owe it to themselves (and to society) to join the ranks of

 Rational Spirits.
 A good place to start is to become familiar with the facts,

 information, and opinions contained within the books described below.

 Interspersed with the recommended books are quotes from various discarnate spirits demonstrating their general opposition to creedal religions.

 Rarely (if ever) does one find a book concerned with both personal liberty and the views of the spirit realms.
 The nine lies described in this book are untruths that have corrupted civilization, stifled creativity, encouraged fear, and ruined lives since the beginning of recorded time.
 Political and religious organizations have long employed these lies to subjugate, repress, and impoverish humankind.
 They have proven to be major stumbling blocks to the achievement of progress, peace, and human dignity.

 “Religions were created to control people and nations when armies